 - Validate Microgrid Project Bankability

-Course Typically Offered: Online - Winter and Summer
+Course Typically Offered: Online in Spring and Fall quarters.

 Next Step: After completing this course, consider taking other courses in the Power Systems Engineering certficiate program.